charroux/kubernetes-minikube/README.md

 Yaml files can be used instead of using the command "kubectl create deployment" and "kubectl expose deployment"

+The yaml file for the deployment: https://github.com/charroux/kubernetes-minikube/blob/main/myservice-deployment.yml

+The yaml file for the service: https://github.com/charroux/kubernetes-minikube/blob/main/myservice-service.yml

-kubectl apply -f myservice-deployment.yml
+Apply the deployment: kubectl apply -f myservice-deployment.yml

-kubectl apply -f myservice-service.yml
+Apply the service: kubectl apply -f myservice-service.yml

+Then test if it works as expected.